-(3) Where the buyer's guide and disclosure document are not provided at or before the time of application, a free look period of no less than fifteen days shall be provided for the applicant to return the annuity contract without penalty.
+(4) Where the appropriate buyer's guide, as required in paragraph (E)(1) of this rule, and disclosure document are not provided at or before the time of application, a free look period of no less than fifteen days shall be provided for the applicant to return the annuity contract without penalty.
 This free look shall run concurrently with any other free look provided under state law or rule.

 (a) The generic name of the contract, the company product name, if different, and form number, and the fact that it is an annuity;